 You live on a farm, surrounded by your friends and relatives.
 In the evening, you sleep in a comfortable barn where the temperature never falls to freezing and where you are protected from foxes, wolves and other predators that plagued your wild ancestors.

-Every day, the farmer puts delicious feed grain into one trough and water into another.
+Every day, the farmer puts feed grain into one trough and water into another.
 Life seems good.
-You don’t need to forage, roam or exercise much; everything is laid on in this hotel-like environment.
+Everything seems certain.
+You don’t need to forage or roam much; everything is laid on in this hotel-like environment.

 This can be illustrated graphically – see graph opposite.